jverif/lc-shipwindow/out/README.md

 - Soup (@souper194) - Shutter texture used on versions >= 1.2.0

 ## Update History

+- **2.0.3**
+    - Add support for custom poster materials when Left window is active.
+    - Disable refractive glass by default.
+It can be enabled in the config still.
+    - Moved 4K skybox to a separate mod / addon to reduce main bundle size.

 - **2.0.2**
     - Fix black sky with certain mod configurations.